 It is a relatively rare but potentially lethal form of abuse.

 Concerns will be raised for a small number of children when it is considered that the health or development of a child is likely to be significantly impaired or further impaired by the actions of a carer or carers having fabricated or induced illness.
+The presence of alerting signs where the actual state of the child's physical/mental health is not yet clear but there is no perceived risk of immediate serious harm to the child's physical health or life may be evidence of a 'Perplexing Presentation'.

 It is important that the focus is on the outcomes or impact on the child's health and development and not initially on attempts to diagnose the parent or carer.